wylieza/cscassignment4/README.txt

 =================
 RUNNING THE GAME
 =================
-To run the program there are two options: make run args="<total words> <words on screen> <dictionary file>"	--> This allows user specifiable params make run								--> This runs off default dict. and params
+To run the program there are two available commands: make run args="<total words> <words on screen> <dictionary file>"	--> This allows user specifiable params as required by the assignment brief make run								--> This command runs the game using the default dictionary, 5 words on the screen and a total of 20 words fall

 Example command for running with user specified params: make run args="20 5 example_dict.txt"